 - The killer roach flick from the '80s called The Nest.

-- Damnation Alley features killer cockroaches in one scene.
+- Creepshow features killer cockroaches in one scene.

-- The Mangler (based on a short stroy published in the collection Night Shift), a killer laundry machine.
+- The Mangler (based on a short story published in the collection Night Shift), a killer laundry machine.

 - Monsturd, followed by its sequel RetarDEAD.

 - Monster House.
 It's right there in the title.

 - The film The Lift is centered around a killer elevator ("For God's sake, take the stairs").

 - The Rats (2002).
 A clan of evil rats overtakes a Manhattan department store and threatens to overrun the city.
 Proof that B-movies are not restricted to the 1950s.

 - There was a similar film called Deadly Eyes back in the '80s, where mutated rats attack random people in a city.